lrleon/ExData_Plotting1/INSTRUCTIONS.md

     Rscrip plotx.R

-from the shell, but doing thus will cause that the data be loaded for each execution.
+from the shell.
+Where x is the plot number.
+However, doing thus will cause that the data be loaded for each execution.
 It is faster to open a R repl and load each script.